 This is an initial public offering of common shares of Kosmos Energy Ltd. Prior to this offering, there has been no public market for our common shares.
-The initial public offering price of the common shares is expected to be between \$ and \$ per share.
-We intend to apply to list our common shares on the New York Stock Exchange under the symbol "KOS."
+Our common shares have been approved for listing on the New York Stock Exchange under the symbol "KOS."

-The underwriters have an option to purchase a maximum of additional common shares from us to cover over-allotments of common shares.
+The underwriters have an option to purchase a maximum of 4,950,000 additional common shares from us to cover over-allotments of common shares.
 The underwriters can exercise this option at any time within 30 days from the date of this prospectus.

 Investing in our common shares involves risks.
-See "Risk Factors" on page 19.
+See "Risk Factors" on page 17.